 9 – Ready for the adrenaline rush

-Get the adrenaline pumping on a full-on canyoning adventure at GItgit.
-Suitable for all those who like dangling off cliffs, free abseiling through 15m waterfalls, jumping into rock pools or sliding on a Tyrolean Traverse.
-Screams of terror mix with cackling laughter and loads of High Fives all round – but hey, there are hot springs at the end… If this sounds too much, then Sambangan’s Secret Garden offers a fun mix of pool swimming, gentler waterfall slides and increasingly high jump offs starting at 2m ending with the ‘Go on Dad you can do it’ 15m big one… Chest-thumping stuff.
+Get the adrenaline pumping on a full-on canyoning adventure at Gitgit.
+This activity is suitable for all those who like dangling off cliffs, free abseiling through 15m waterfalls, jumping into rock pools or sliding on a Tyrolean Traverse.
+Screams of terror mix with cackling laughter and loads of High Fives all round.
+But hey, there are hot springs at the end… If this sounds too much, then Sambangan’s Secret Garden might better suit.
+This offers a fun mix of pool swimming, gentler waterfall slides and increasingly high jump offs.
+These start at 2m and end with the ‘Go on Dad you can do it’ 15m big one… Chest-thumping stuff.

 10 – On yer bike

-Away from the traffic of Ubud there are some peaceful rural roads that are safe to enjoy on two wheels where kids will genuinely run out to wave and village life can be enjoyed close up.
-Free wheel down from the volcanic highlands (no pedalling required), stop at coffee and cocoa plantations to watch the roasting and taste the infamous luwak product (kids- you won’t believe where it comes from) and visit a local farmer to learn about bee-keeping, basket weaving and tasting some of the native fruits.
+Away from the traffic of Ubud there are some peaceful rural roads that are safe to enjoy on two wheels.
+Free wheel down from the volcanic highlands (no pedalling required) and stop at a coffee and cocoa plantation.
+Here you can watch the roasting and taste the infamous luwak product….kids – you won’t believe where it comes from!
+You can visit a local farmer to learn about bee-keeping and taste some of local fruits.
 And in between rides, take time to meander between the impossibly lush, green rice terraces.

 Travelling in Bali with kids

 Want to know more about travelling in Bali with kids?
-Check out our Indonesia & Bali family holiday section and take a look at our sample itineraries – our 14 day Highlights of Bali trip or 16 day Active Java & Bali – or call us on 01728 752751.
+Check out our Indonesia & Bali family holiday section and take a look at our sample itineraries – our 15 day Relaxing Bali or our 15 day Active Bali & Komodo.
+Or call us on 01728 752751.

 Liddy Pleasants, MD Stubborn Mule Travel